JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 For the introduction to collections, see the [Collections overview](collections-overview.md) or watch a [video](https://www.youtube.com/watch?v=F8jj7e-_jFA) by Sebastian Aigner, Kotlin Developer Advocate.

-> All the examples below use Java and Kotlin standard libraries’ APIs only.
+> All the examples below use Java and Kotlin standard libraries' APIs only.
 >
 {type="note"}